netgen-layouts/layouts-core/README.md

 # Running tests

-Running unit tests requires an empty database to be created.
+You can run unit tests by simply calling `phpunit` from the repo root.
+This will use an in memory SQLite database.

+You can also run unit tests on a real database.
 After you create the database, run the tests with:

 ```
 $ DATABASE=mysql://root@localhost/ngbm phpunit